BBC Bitesize Partners With Cerego to Deliver Personalized Learning to U.K. High Schoolers

-BBC Bitesize, a free online study resource for students in the United Kingdom, is teaming up with U.S.-based personalized learning platform, Cerego, to deliver a smarter learning solution to K-12 learners.
+BBC Bitesize, an online study resource for U.K. students, is teaming up with U.S.-based personalized learning platform, Cerego, to deliver a smarter learning solution to K-12 learners.

 On January 31, Cerego and BBC Bitesize announced a new partnership aimed at improving how students in the United Kingdom learn.
 BBC Bitesize is a comprehensive learning platform for learners ages 3 to 16.
 The platform offers learning tools in core subjects, as well as electives such as computer science, art and design, and foreign and regional languages, including Welsh.
 Currently, over 4 million students use the platform.

 To deliver an even more effective product to millions of young learners in the United Kingdom, BBC Bitesize will partner with Cerego.
-The company plans to integrate Cerego’s learning platform within its online guides for General Certificate of Secondary Education (GCSE) courses.
+The company plans to integrate Cerego to bolster its General Certificate of Secondary Education (GCSE) courses.
 In the United Kingdom, GCSE qualifications are subject-specific and awarded based on the results of a rigorous exam (an approximate U.S. equivalent would be AP-level courses).

 Cerego offers subscribers the unique ability to support students at any level by personalizing learning.
 The platform ensures that students and trainees are learning and reviewing the right material at the right time.
 Relying on AI, Cerego is also designed to increase retention of information.
 Finally, with Cerego, it is possible to effectively quantify knowledge and predict a learner’s future performance.